zoopoetics/eslint-config-severe/README.md

 ## What problem does it solve?

 You probably don't need this.
-It's my preferred JS linting configuration for React projects, and I publish it to NPM so that it's easy to reuse across projects.
-It's severe because it enables most rules from the above packages.
-If Werner Herzog himself were to configure a linter, this is how severe it would be.
+It's a maximally severe linting setup that enables most of the rules defined by ESLint, along with those rules defined by the above plugins.
+It helps when collaborators who have minimal experience with JS come crashing into your code and you just need to automate some best practices and consistent styling.

 ## Installation

 `eslint-config-severe` is intended to be installed from NPM and then configured into a React project.
-Due to limitations imposed by ESLint, its dependencies are peer dependencies and must be installed explicitly by any project that makes use of `severe`.
+Its dependencies are peer dependencies and must be installed explicitly in the project where you're using it.

 ```
-yarn add babel-eslint eslint-config-severe eslint-config-prettier eslint-plugin-array-func eslint-plugin-eslint-comments eslint-plugin-filenames eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-lean-imports eslint-plugin-promise eslint-plugin-react
+yarn add eslint-config-severe babel-eslint eslint eslint-config-prettier eslint-plugin-array-func eslint-plugin-eslint-comments eslint-plugin-filenames eslint-plugin-import eslint-plugin-jest eslint-plugin-jsx-a11y eslint-plugin-lean-imports eslint-plugin-promise eslint-plugin-react
 ```

 Once installation is complete, in the root of your project, create an `.eslintrc.js` file containing this: